zanilzanzan/FuseNet_PyTorch/README.md

 # FuseNet

-This repository contains PyTorch implementation of FuseNet architecture from [FuseNet: incorporating depth into semantic segmentation via fusion-based CNN architecture](https://vision.in.tum.de/_media/spezial/bib/hazirbasma2016fusenet.pdf).
+This repository contains PyTorch implementation of FuseNet architecture from the paper [FuseNet: incorporating depth into semantic segmentation via fusion-based CNN architecture](https://vision.in.tum.de/_media/spezial/bib/hazirbasma2016fusenet.pdf).
 Initial model's capability has been extended to perform joint scene classification and semantic segmentation.
 Potential effects of scene classification, as an auxiliary task,